 Summer gardens blast summer pumpkins like zucchini and yellow zucchini.
 It’s time to take advantage of this wonderful vegetable.
 It is low in calories, great in dietary fiber and antioxidants, and anti-inflammatory, B6, folic acid, C, and K.

 Zucchini is a great vegetable for making homemade canned zucchini, pickles, and zucchini pineapple.
+Before you start canning zucchini, make sure you have the correct canning equipment.

 Canning Recipe Using Zucchini